 Continue straight ahead through a gate and follow the ahead track into the woods.
 Head straight on when it meets a larger forestry road.
 Keep on this main route, ignoring two smaller tracks joining from the right and then left.
 Continue straight ahead at a turning circle and watch for the marker post showing the turn to the left onto another section of forestry road.
 Follow this until its end, and then continue onwards on a rough track.
 This track will lead across a small stream and through a gate before petering out after about 250m.

 Once the track fades away, bear left to reach the edge of the Leavanin burn.
 Follow the bank upstream for around 100m and then seek a safe place to cross.
 If in doubt, go higher.
 Once across the burn, head right between the stream and the trees aiming for a white post up ahead.
 There are faint vehicle tracks showing the way.
 When you reach the post, and before the forest descend to meet the burn, turn left up a wide gap in the trees.
-At the top of this ride is a fence with a stile and Loch Lomond & Cowal Way markers.
+At the top of this ride is a swing-gate and Loch Lomond & Cowal Way markers.

 The Loch Lomond & Cowal Way now turns right along the forest road, then turns left at the first junction to head downhill.
 Continue downhill for around 2km, ignoring a smaller track to your left.
 Soon there are views down over the water and to Lochgoilhead at the end of the loch.
 Ignore a turning up to the right and continue down to the gate for Lettermay forest.
 At the bottom of the track, bear left onto a road which leads past houses to the main road.